MiaRomero/code-blog/README.md

 # code-blog

-Assignment for Class 3 - Responsive Design
+Assignment for Class 2 - jQuery and Events